Business continuity analysts are in demand, and it's in large part because IT security is on everyone’s minds.

 These skilled professionals work with various business units across an enterprise to plan for disaster and minimize the disruption and damage to the business should one occur.
 That means, in addition to technical prowess,communication and interpersonal skills are important on-the-job must-haves for a business continuity analyst.
 Salary ranges are highest for individuals who have strong hard and soft skills.

-Use the Robert Half Technology Salary Calculator to find salary information that is specific to your city.
+Use the Robert Half Salary Guide to find business continuity analyst salary information that is specific to your city.

 What does it take to be a business continuity analyst?